-Jay Bruce Reportedly Traded to Indians by Mets for Ryder Ryan
+Jay Bruce Traded to Indians by Mets for Ryder Ryan

-Jay Bruce Reportedly Traded to Indians by Mets for Ryder RyanAugust 9, 2017
+Jay Bruce Traded to Indians by Mets for Ryder RyanAugust 9, 2017

-Jay Bruce is on the move once again after the New York Mets reportedly traded the outfielder to the Cleveland Indians.
+Jay Bruce is on the move once again after the New York Mets traded the outfielder to the Cleveland Indians, the Mets announced.

-Jeff Passan of Yahoo Sports and Ken Rosenthal of Fox Sports reported the news, and Passan noted the Indians will take on all of his salary.
+Jeff Passan of Yahoo Sports first reported the news, and Passan noted the Indians will take on all of his salary.
 Joel Sherman of the New York Post reported the Mets got minor league pitcher Ryder Ryan in return.

 This comes after Jerry Crasnick of ESPN.com reported the Indians were working on a deal to land the outfielder.